shellscape/terraform-provider-supabase/docs/tutorial.md

 1. Create a Personal Access Token in the [Supabase Dashboard](https://supabase.com/dashboard/account/tokens) by going to `Account preferences` > `Access Tokens`.
 2. Save your access token locally to `access-token` file or a secure credentials store.

+   **Note**: This single management token handles all authentication automatically.
+The provider will exchange it for project-specific tokens when needed for operations like storage bucket management.

 3. Create `module/provider.tf` with the following contents:

 ```tf